LARGE RC HELICOPTERS

 • Hard to see at moderate distances.

-• Can be hard to work on due to small size.
+• Can be a little hard to work on due to small size.

 • Example helicopters: